Northeast Ohio Spinal Specialists at UH Spine Institute

 The spine is a complex structure consisting of vertebra, discs, nerves and the spinal cord.
 A healthy spine is critical to many activities of daily living.
 Actions such as turning, bending, standing and lifting cannot be accomplished without pain when certain spinal conditions exist.

-At the nationally recognized University Hospitals Spine Institute, our spine surgeons specialize in providing the most advanced minimally invasive treatment options for patients with spinal disorders.
-Recent technological advancements in spinal surgery and the minimally invasive spine surgery techniques utilized by our surgeons result in less discomfort, shorter recovery times and improved results for our patients.
+At the nationally recognized University Hospitals Spine Institute, our spine surgeons specialize in providing the most advanced, minimally invasive treatment options for patients with spinal disorders.
+Recent technological advancements in spinal surgery, including minimally invasive spine surgery techniques utilized by our spinal specialists, result in less discomfort, shorter recovery times and improved results for our patients.

-UH was the first in Ohio to offer CyberKnife®, which uses robotic technology to provide painless, noninvasive radiation therapy.
-Our institute offers this treatment to patients with tumors and lesions of the neck and spine, including those previously diagnosed as untreatable or inoperable.
+For example, UH was the first in Ohio to offer CyberKnife®, which uses robotic technology to provide painless, noninvasive radiation therapy.
+At UH Spine Institute, we offer this treatment to patients with tumors and lesions of the neck and spine, including those who may have previously been diagnosed as untreatable or inoperable.

-UH Spine Institute is actively involved in many research projects that are contributing to the development of cutting-edge treatment options.
+In addition to utilizing advanced spine surgery techniques designed to benefit patients’ health and recovery time, the spine specialists at UH Spine Institute are actively involved in many research projects that are contributing to the development of cutting-edge treatment options.
 Our spine specialists treat a variety of disorders including arthritis, degenerative disorders, scoliosis, herniated discs, spinal tumors, fractures and paralysis.

 Close Collaboration for Optimal Results

 The UH Spine Institute brings together leading experts from a variety of disciplines who collaborate using the latest clinical advances and technologies.
+The dedication of our spinal specialists to their patients extends far beyond what happens in the operating room.
 Many are involved in nationally funded research that may lead to future innovations in medical care.

-Our team consists of spine specialists across many disciplines, including neurology and neurosurgery, orthopedics, physical medicine and rehabilitation, radiology, rheumatology, and pain management dedicated to the management of spinal pathologies.
+Our team consists of spinal specialists across many disciplines, including neurology and neurosurgery, orthopedics, physical medicine and rehabilitation, radiology, rheumatology, and pain management, who are dedicated to the management of spinal pathologies.

-Our nationally recognized spinal surgeons specialize in novel, minimally invasive spine surgery techniques using leading-edge, intra-operative computer assisted navigation technology for improved accuracy and efficacy that translates into less discomfort, minimal blood loss and shorter recovery times.
+Our nationally recognized spinal surgeons specialize in novel, minimally invasive spine surgery techniques using leading-edge, intra-operative computer-assisted navigation technology for improved accuracy and efficacy.
+This translates into less discomfort, minimal blood loss and shorter recovery times.
 UH physician-scientists have developed much of the technology in use today around the world.
-Supported by the National Institutes of Health (NIH) and other agencies, we continue to be engaged in multiple, ongoing research projects.
+Supported by the National Institutes of Health (NIH) and other agencies, are spinal specialists continue to engage in multiple, ongoing research projects.

-We focus on providing comprehensive, patient-centered care and evaluate spinal problems in terms of how they affect the person’s overall health and lifestyle.
-This highly effective approach has been proven to increase quality of care, elevate patient satisfaction and improve outcomes.
+At UH Spine Institute, we focus on providing comprehensive, patient-centered care and evaluate spinal problems in terms of how they affect the person’s overall health and lifestyle.
+This highly effective approach allows our spinal specialists to better understand our patient’s condition and how it affects their lifestyle, and helps our team plan the recovery process.
+Our patient-centered approach has been proven to increase quality of care, increase patient satisfaction and improve outcomes.

 Leading-Edge Treatment for a Variety of Spinal Disorders

-University Hospitals Spine Institute offers the newest, sophisticated surgical techniques in conjunction with proven, most established methods to address a wide range of spinal problems, including but not limited to:
+University Hospitals Spine Institute uses the newest, most sophisticated spinal surgery techniques in conjunction with proven, most established methods to address a wide range of spinal problems, including but not limited to:

 - Lumbar (lower back) pain and/or instability